 The Newberry Teachers’ Consortium (NTC)

-NTC provides Chicago-area teachers access to the latest scholarly developments in their fields and an opportunity to discuss important content-related issues with scholars and colleagues.
-Seminars are organized as a series of half-day seminars in nine subject areas during the academic year.
-Advance registration and a membership fee are required.
+NTC provides Chicago-area teachers access to the latest academic developments in their fields and an opportunity to discuss important content-related issues with scholars and colleagues.
+This subscription-based program is organized as a series of half-day seminars in nine subject areas during the academic year.
+Advance registration and a membership fee is required.
 Learn more about the Newberry Teachers’ Consortium.

 Chicago Teachers as Scholars (TAS)

-TAS is a partnership established in 1999 between Chicago Public Schools (CPS) and the Newberry.
-TAS offers a series of one and two-day, content-based seminars on a wide range of humanities topics.
-This academic year program is open to all CPS teachers.
+TAS is a partnership established in 1999 between the Chicago Public Schools and the Newberry.
+TAS offers a series of one, two, and three-day, content-based seminars on a wide range of humanities topics.
+This year-round program is open to all CPS teachers.
 Learn more about Chicago Teachers as Scholars.

 The History Channel Seminar Series

-The HCSS offers three full-day history seminars open to all Chicago-area teachers.
-Sponsored by the History Channel, each content-based seminar is led by a scholar and includes an opportunity to view related Newberry collections and classroom-ready resources provided by the History Channel.
+The HCSS offers one-day history seminars to Chicago-area teachers.
+Sponsored by the History Channel, each content-based seminar is led by a scholar and includes the opportunity to study Newberry collection materials related to the seminar topic.
+Additional teaching resources are also provided by the History Channel.
 Learn more about the History Channel Seminar Series.

 Other Professional Development Opportunities

-In addition to ongoing programs such as Newberry Teachers Consortium and Chicago Teachers as Scholars, the Newberry hosts a variety of seminars, symposia, and events for teachers.
+In addition to ongoing programs, the Newberry hosts a variety of seminars, symposia, and events for teachers.
 We collaborate with local and national organizations to provide professional development programs for Chicago-area teachers.
 We also work with individual schools and departments to create unique programs to meet their professional development needs.
+Learn more about other programs for teachers.

 Digital Collections for the Classroom

-The Newberry’s rich collections offer many opportunities for Chicago-area educators to enrich their curricula with primary source documents like maps, photographs, cartoons, engravings, and pamphlets.
-Our Digital Collections for the Classroom provide documents organized around our seminar topics, and include contextual information and classroom-ready discussion questions.
-Learn more about the Digital Collections for the Classroom.
+The Newberry’s rich collections offer many opportunities for Chicago-area educators to enliven their curricula with a variety of primary source documents, including maps, photographs, cartoons, engravings, and pamphlets.
+Our Digital Collections for the Classroom provide documents organized around our collection strengths, and include contextual information and discussion questions.
+Learn more about the Digital Collections for the Classroom or other digital resources from the Newberry.